crispyDyne/postgres_demo/readme.md

 - User name or password is incorrect.
 The default user name is 'postgres' and the default password is 'password'.
 You can change these in the docker run command.
 - Database name is incorrect.
 The default database name is 'postgres'.
 You can change this in the docker run command.

+## Running the examples
+- db0_setup_database.py: This script will create a database and a table in the database as well as notifications for the table.
+    - Run this script first.
+It only needs to be run once.
+- db1_add_data.py: This script will insert data into the table.
+    - Run this script after running db0_setup_database.py.
+- db2_listen.py: This script will listen for notifications from the table.
+    - Run this script while db1_add_data.py is running.
+It will print out the notifications to the console.